Guy-Wassather/hello-world/README.md

 I have been exploring javascript, html/css, arduino tinkering (c?), and python to a lesser extent.
 So far, I am having a blast learning the basics of programming, and am trying to decide if this is something I would want to make a career out of.

-Also, I like snakes, hiking, whittling, climbing, whiskey, beer, reading, and writing.
+Also, I like snakes, learning, hiking, whittling, climbing, whiskey, beer, reading, and writing.